jxnblk/blog/src/posts/themeability.md

 Styled System is a solution for managing design constraint scales within certain domains of visual design.
-By defining a typographic scale, negative space scale, color palettes, and other visual attributes in a *theme object*, these values can be quickly applied to components where needed, while still allowing the flexibility to override values contextually within an application.
+By defining a typographic scale, negative space scale, color palettes, and other visual attributes in a *theme object*, these values can be systematically applied to components where needed, while still allowing the flexibility to override values contextually within an application.
 Styled System provides an API to make doing the right thing easy when applying consistent styles throughout an application.
-At its core, it's a suite of utilities to create functions for mapping design constraints to components.
+At its core, it's a suite of utilities to create functions for mapping design constraints to components, and it helps you build a UI component library with a more consistent props API.
 I like to think of it as **styling as a function of design constraints**.

 Styled System is a fairly mature library at this point and much of the recent development has been focused on utilities that expand upon this core idea.